-Dodge the blisters, the crying bride, and the "I'll never be a bridesmaid again" attitude by learning how to conquer your bridesmaid duties, and you eventually will, as long as you avoid making these 49 rookie bridesmaid mistakes.
+Dodge the blisters, the crying bride, and the "I'll never be a bridesmaid again" attitude by learning how to conquer your bridesmaid duties and avoiding these 49 rookie bridesmaid mistakes.

 You Don't Listen to the Bride

 When the bride says she wants a quiet and simple bachelorette party, somewhere with bottles of wine and cucumbers over her eyes—don't go off and plan a night out at the hottest club in Las Vegas.
 Listen to her, even if it's not what you want to do—or what you "think" she really wants.

 You Don't Save the Drama for the Maid of Honor